gabegrand/lilo/README.md

 Each model type is specified in a template file.
 For example, the template for the `lilo` model is `experiments_iterative/templates/template_lilo.json`.
 The `run_iterative_experiment.py` script takes an `--experiment_type` argument that specifies which template to use.

+Below, we include commands for running experiments with each model type on the REGEX domain.
+Note that these commands are designed to be runnable on a consumer-scale machine (e.g. a laptop).
+See the section below on full-scale experiments for replicating our experiments on a high-performance computing cluster.

 ### DreamCoder

 [experiments_iterative/templates/template_dreamcoder.json](experiments_iterative/templates/template_dreamcoder.json)